mkudzia/msudh-fall-2016-workshop/outline.md

-# Git and GitHub for Librarians
+# Git and GitHub for Humanities

 ## Intro
 Hi, I'm Megan!
-Today we're talking about Git and GitHub for Librarians (and Archivists, and Museum folk, etc.).
+Today we're talking about Git and GitHub for Humanities.
 You can use this outline to follow along with the workshop materials, and to refer back to in the future.

 Specifically, here you'll find instructions for doing some basic work with Git or GitHub.
 So buckle in and let's get started :)